maros/Zway-SecurityZone/README.md

 Tests for each device type

+## tests.testBinary.check, tests.testMultilevel.check

+When a security zone is activated checks will be performed if the alarm condition is already met.
+This option specifies the time when these checks should be performed: Either immediately, delayed or never.

 ## tests.testBinary.device, tests.testMultilevel.device, tests.testRemote.device

 Pick the devices that shall trip the alarm.
 These are usually door/window